MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/privacy/essential-services.md

 - **CachedUpdate** - Indication whether a cached download is in use

-- **LeapFrog**	- Boolean indicating whether the update is a “leapfrog” update.
-Leap Frog will offer delta updates to more recent version, but not to the latest version on offer.

 - **Channel** - The preference for audience

 - **Device_NetworkCountry** - The device country (based on IP address)